openjs-foundation/cross-project-council/proposals/stage-2/CODE_OF_CONDUCT/HANDLING-REPORTS.md

 ## Code of Conduct

-The OpenJS Foundation and its member projects use the Contributor Covenant v1.4.1 as its Code of Conduct.
-Refer to the [Code of Conduct](https://github.com/openjs-foundation/cross-project-council/blob/master/CODE_OF_CONDUCT.md) for the link to the full text of the CoC and the text for the reporting and esclation procedures.
+The OpenJS Foundation and its member projects use the Contributor Covenant v2.0 as its Code of Conduct.
+Refer to the [Code of Conduct](https://github.com/openjs-foundation/cross-project-council/blob/master/CODE_OF_CONDUCT.md) for the full text of the CoC and the reporting and esclation procedures.

 ## Confidentiality and record-keeping
 Personal information is confidential.
 All reports should be recorded, together with the discussion of it.
 The following private repos will be used to record and discuss reports.